 While exclusive remedy laws bar most employee claims related to workplace injuries, they don’t apply to suits filed by workers who aren’t covered by the state workers’ comp law.
 They also don’t apply to lawsuits filed by parties other than employees.
 Fortunately, employers’ liability insurance fills many of the gaps created by workers' comp laws.
 Here are some types of claims that it’s intended to cover:

 Claims by Workers Not Covered by State Workers’ Comp Law

 Employers' liability insurance covers claims by workers who are injured on the job and aren’t covered by the state workers’ comp law.
-For example, suppose your business employs two workers.
+Let's assume your business employs two workers.
 The workers’ comp law in your state doesn’t require businesses to purchase workers’ comp insurance unless they employ three or more workers.
 If one of your employees sustains a work-related injury and sues your business for compensation, your employers’ liability insurance should cover the loss.
 If you employ workers who are excluded by the state workers' comp law, you can provide them workers' comp benefits voluntarily by purchasing voluntary compensation coverage.
 This coverage can be added to a workers’ comp policy via an endorsement.

 Claims for Diseases Not Covered by State Occupational Disease Laws